fpsvogel/fpsvogel.com/src/_posts/2022-05-05-ruby-hash-dot-syntax-deep-fetch.md

 **Notes:**

-- Some approaches to dot notation involve more annoying setup than others, and/or significant limitations.
-For example, the flattened hash with composite keys (#1) is super fast, but it's far from the vanilla nested hash that I began with.
-This makes certain hash operations more complicated, such as iterating over hash keys.
-For my purposes it's not worth the headache.
+- The Struct is 🔥fast🔥 the OpenStruct is not bad either.
+These weren't an option for my config hash because it needs hash functionality, but elsewhere I found a use for Structs built from hashes, and along the way I wrote a `Hash#to_struct` method.
+I've pasted it [in an appendix below](#appendix-b-hashto_struct).
+Structs are a great option for dot access wherever your data doesn't need to remain in hash form.
-- Struct and OpenStruct are also annoying to create from a hash, but a Struct is 🔥fast🔥 and OpenStruct is not bad either.
-But their fatal flaws, for my purposes, are that they're not hashes and therefore they lack a lot of functionality.
-Also, OpenStruct doesn't raise an error for a nonexistent attribute (like the `KeyError` from `fetch`) but instead returns `nil`.
+- The flattened hash with composite keys (#2) is also fast, but it too wouldn't work for my present purposes because it's too far from the vanilla nested hash that I began with.
-- Per-hash dot access (#3) is the fastest true dot notation for a hash.
+- Per-hash dot access (#4) is the fastest dot notation for a plain hash.
 (Note that it only works for a hash that doesn't get any new keys once it's set up, which is just fine for my config hash.)
 However, when applied in my project, it still made my tests run for 70% longer.
 Again, that's not as bad as it sounds for my sub-1-second test suite.
 - But then something unexpected happened as soon as I replaced my project's calls to `fetch` with dot notation.
 My code looked *more messy* even though it was now *more concise*.
 The reason, I think, is that there was no longer a slew of (syntax-highlighted) symbols at the points where I access the config hash, and so it was a bit harder to see at a glance where config values were being used.
 Instead of brightly-colored symbols evenly spaced by `fetch`, my eyes now saw only a mush of method calls until my brain processed the words and told me whether that's a place where the config hash is accessed.
 Hmm.
 Now I was wondering if there was a way to keep the symbols involved, but in a more concise way than chaining `fetch` 🤔

 ## Dig with errors